IBM/aiops-ui-extension-template/doc/getting-started.md

   > Also if you ever want to remove the examples, `npm run examples -- --remove -n <AIOps namespace>`

 8. Build your own custom pages!
-  - Predefined panels - Use a panel provided by Cloud Pak for AIOps, alertViewer or topologyViewer.
+  - Predefined panels - Use a panel provided by Cloud Pak for AIOps, alertViewer or incidentViewer.
   - Custom panels - Create custom React components to do whatever you like.
 Several examples are provided to help get you started.
   > All panels must be exported in `src/index.js`.